How High Fiber Diets Help With Weight LossBy Sarah S – Jenny Craig

 Fiber & Jenny Craig

 Our menus are designed to meet expert recommendations for fiber.
-Jenny Craig entrees that have 5+ grams of fiber include Roasted Turkey Medallions, Broccoli & Cheese Stuffed Potato, Chicken Wrap with BBQ Sauce, and the Classic Cheeseburger.
+Jenny Craig entrees that have 5+ grams of fiber include Roasted Turkey Medallions, Broccoli & Cheese Stuffed Potato, Chicken Wrap with BBQ Sauce, White Bean Chicken Chili and the Classic Cheeseburger.

-If you’re using our Fresh & Free Additions or cooking on your own, here are some other high-fiber, low-calorie foods you might add: raspberries (4 grams of fiber @ 32 calories per ½ cup serving), broccoli (5 grams of fiber @ 55 calories per 1 cup serving) and cooked peas (4 grams of fiber @66 calories per ½ cup serving).
+If you’re using our Fresh & Free Additions, here are some other high-fiber, low-calorie foods you might add: raspberries (4 grams of fiber @ 32 calories per ½ cup serving), cooked broccoli (5 grams of fiber @ 55 calories per 1 cup serving) and cooked green beans (4 grams of fiber @44 calories per 1 cup serving).

 There is no doubt that fiber is healthy for you—mostly because it resides in plant-based foods that are always good for you to add to your diet.
 One of our favorite things about fiber is that it is easy to add to your diet.
 If you do not have time for complicated diet switches then incorporating more fiber is a really simple, effective way to increase weight loss as well as many other health benefits.
 We would love to hear more about your experiences with increasing your fiber intake—what are your favorite fibrous foods, and best dishes to make with them?